adamgligor/adamgligor.github.io/_posts/2016-03-19-Visual Studio without Resharper.md

 tags: programming
 ---

 I use visual studio at my day job.
-Recently decided to stop using resharper and instead rely only on visual studio features.
-This post will be about features and keyboard shortcuts and focused towards editing and navigation.

-I've been using Resharper since it's early days, it's a great productivity booster but it also comes with a few annoyances.
-Major releases are often plagued by issues, it eats up a lot of resources and it requires a license.
-I decided to switch to using only the visual studio capabilities because visual studio 2015 now offers a much improved experience.
-I've also set myself a goal of becoming better with the keyboard and use mouse less. if you're happy with Resharper, I won't try to convince you to ditch it, you can skip the rest of the article.
-If you're interested what shortcuts I learned and use read on.
-In this guide I will focuses only on navigation and editing.
+I also use resharper which is a productivity booster tool.
+In an effort to simplify my work setup and reliance on third party tool I decided to learn the keyboard shortcuts in visual studio code.
+Here's a summary of the shortcuts that I find useful to learn and use.

 ## Level 0 - the basics